britescript/site/README.md

 # Britescript Site

-The official Britescript documentation and playground site built with React, TypeScript, Vite, and Mantine.
+The official Britescript documentation and playground site built with React, Britescript, Vite, and Mantine.

 ## Development